speakez-llc/Aiden/README.md

 # Aiden - The AI Admin 🤖
 This project is a showcase for "taming complexity" using *adaptive* machine learning.
-It simulates a real-world use case from a project in our portfolio.
-In full, it demonstrates our view of how analytic and operational systems are melding.
+It is an adaptation (and abstraction) of a real-world use case from our portfolio.
+In full, it demonstrates our view of how analytic and operational systems are melding various working models as "AI" continues to proliferate in the marketplace of ideas.

 <p align="center">
     <img src='img/Aiden_logo.jpg' width=50%>